std95174/docsite/docs/docs/02-get-started.md

 ---

-By following these steps, you can quickly complete the login and registration process and get ready to use the powerful features of **Glows.AI**!
+By following these steps, you can quickly complete the login and registration process and get ready to use the powerful features of **Glows.ai**!
 Next, let’s learn how to use the **Create New** feature to set up your first instance.